96boards-projects/agl-demo/README.md

 GUI present in AGL demo platform.
 This involves controlling the fan speed and temperature.

-For demonstration purposes, HVAC GUI is modified as below:
+For demonstration purposes, default HVAC GUI is modified as below:

 1. Controlling Fan Speed
 2. Controlling Left temperature - Controlling Light intensity